 A few of the best shooting badges we recommend are:

-- Catch and Shoot
+- Stop and Pop

 To explore more great badges to up your shooting game, check out the guide on all of the best shooting badges in 2K21.